Inside: Discover 50 family read alouds from eight different genres you and your family will love reading!

 *Full Disclosure: This post contains affiliate links, meaning that if you make a purchase after clicking through, The Unexpected Homeschooler may receive a small commission at no extra cost to you.
 Read full disclosure policy here.

-I have put together a list of read aloud books from several genres.
+I have put together a list of family read aloud books from several genres.
 Every single book is an excellent read.
+You’re sure to find some family favorites.

 Table of Contents